 To send money to Europe is 0.35% of the amount that’s converted plus £0.80.

-You can download the app on Apple and Android and contact their customer support team via email, on the phone or web chat.
-They are available on the phone Monday to Friday 8am to 8pm.
+You can download the app via the App Store or Google Play and contact their customer support team via email, on the phone or web chat.
+They are available on the phone Monday to Friday 9am to 5pm.

 Western Union is authorised by the FCA through a passported licence, which means they are authorised elsewhere in the EU, in this case, in Austria.
 Passporting is a mechanism that means authorised companies based in the EU can operate in the UK.